 Year Ending December 31,

-2022 \$ 2,047,401

-2023 1,355,376
+2023 \$ 2,108,823

 2024 1,396,037

 2025 1,437,918

 2026 1,481,056

+2027 1,525,487

-Thereafter 5,536,282
+Thereafter 4,010,794

-\$ 13,254,070
+\$ 11,960,115

 The Company leases equipment under operating leases with various terms.
-Rent expense for the years ended December 31, 2021 and 2020 was \$8,784 and \$8,264, respectively.
+Rent expense for the year ended December 31, 2022 was \$6,587.

-NOTE 13.
+NOTE 12.
 FAIR VALUE MEASUREMENTS

 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 In determining fair value, the Company may use various methods including market, income, and cost approaches.
 Based on these approaches, the Company utilizes certain assumptions that market participants would use in pricing the assets or liability, including assumptions about risk and or the risks inherent in the inputs to the valuation technique.
 These inputs can be readily observable, market corroborated, or generally unobservable inputs.
 The Company utilizes valuation techniques that maximize the use of observable inputs and minimize the use of unobservable inputs.
 Based on the observability of the inputs used in the valuation techniques, the Company is required to provide the following information according to the fair value hierarchy.
 The fair value hierarchy ranks the quality and reliability of the information used to determine fair values.
-Financial assets and liabilities carried at fair value will be classified and disclosed in one of the following three categories: